Deconstructing

 Footnotes

-Ebrahim, an ordinary researcher and writer on contemporary matters,
+an ordinary researcher and writer on contemporary matters, grew up in

-grew up in Pakistan, studied EECS at UET, MIT, and Stanford,
+Pakistan, studied EECS at UET, MIT, and Stanford, engineered for a

 and retired early to pursue other responsible interests.
 His maiden